The best Black Friday sales to shop from toys to tech gadgets and more

 JBL True Wireless In-Ear Noise-Canceling Headphones: 50% off

-Earbuds with active noise cancellation not only let you hear everything better, but they also protect your ears.
+Earbuds with active noise cancellation not only let you hear everything better but also protect your ears.
 These in-ear models deliver a robust, full-bodied bass to provide an exhilarating listening experience.
 They come with a variety of earbud tips to ensure a secure fit.

 Sold by Amazon